 Contac paper can be used to cover cut-off 5 liter wine boxes to turn them into great magazine holders.
 I recycle most magazines, but a few, like my Yoga Journal, I have saved over the years.
 I find the 5 liter box is the perfect size for most magazines.
-I use an x-acto knife to cut off the end of the box (one with spigot) about an inch down.
-If the contac paper is pale, you might need to prewrap the box in white paper so it won't show through.

 Thanks Paula, what a good idea, I will try that.
 I can think of lots of things that size box would be good for, my knitting patterns for one.
 Now I can't wait to go get a box of wine to drink!
 LOL --Jayne